garyburke888/Music-Intervals-Memory-Match/README.md

 # FUTURE DEVELOPMENT PLANS

-* Game could have more levels.
+* Game could have more levels, where more difficuly intervals are introduced.
-* Game could let users register a best score and try to beat it.
+* Game could let users register a best score and then try to beat it.
 * Game could have beginner / inter / advanced levels.
+* The ability to change the sounds (from guitar to piano or bells etc.) could be offered to the user.

 # CREDITS & ACKNOWLEDGEMENTS